All Collections

 Updated over a week ago

-The public form is the best way to receive new requests in a pipe, whether in a purchasing, recruiting or sales process inside Pipefy.
+The public form is the best way to receive new requests in a pipe, whether in a purchasing, recruiting, or sales process inside Pipefy.
 It is an external link that ensures people can submit information without accessing Pipefy.

-Besides providing a public form link, you can embed the form on your company web page.
 For example, if you want to set the form on a careers page to receive applications or on an HR page to receive internal requests from the team.
 Either way, you’ll always receive requests as cards in the pipe, with clear visibility of tasks and prioritization.

 Embedding a public form

 The first step to embedding a form on your website is having its code.
-Click the Share button located in the header of the pipe.
+Click the Share form button located in the header of the pipe.

 A sharing screen will appear, with a link to the public form, a button to customize it, some other options, and the embed code itself on a page.